DDDASHXD/expressr/README.md

 }
 ```

-You should now be able to route to `localhost:{port}/new-route.ts`
+You should now be able to route to `localhost:{port}/new-route`

 #### Structure-only folders

-You can put perenthesis around a folder name, and it'll be ignored by the router.
+You can put parentheses around a folder name, and it'll be ignored by the router.
 You can use this to group things together in your editor to make development easier, but remove the structure from the api route.

 Let's create some auth routes.
 I'll create `login.ts`, `register.ts` and `user.ts`: